improving-minnesota/react-redux-workshop/labs/content/labs/02-first-component.md

 &nbsp;

+* How does React get rendered?
+  * **App.js** is what we're treating as our root component - the base piece of React that encompasses our entire SPA
+  * Take a look at **src/index.js** - this JavaScript is run at load time (our Webpack setup makes this file the "entrypoint" of our application).
+It takes the `App` component and renders it into a DOM node with an id of "root".
+This is how React gets bootstrapped.

 ## Run the application and see your work.

-* In a terminal windows run: `yarn start` to fire off the build.
+* In a terminal window run: `yarn start` to fire off the build.
 * Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser (if it doesn't automatically open)

 ![](./images/lab-02-complete.png)